imSrbh/RecsysAssociationPy/README.md

 - `/item-recommendation`: Recommends similar items based on an input item ID.
 - `/user-recommendation`: Recommends items to one user based on the items purchased by another user.
 - `/apriori-recommendation`: Mines association rules using the Apriori algorithm and provides recommendations based on the rules.
+- `/fpgrowth-recommendation`: Mines association rules using the FPGrowth algorithm and provides recommendations based on the rules.

 ## Example Usage